This game has unused areas.

 The odd filename was chosen to force it to the top of an alphabetical file listing and make its presence more obvious...which does no good, as the file listing is only visible if the sprites are separated by string name using an external program.
 Oops.
 This was replaced in later versions.

 Version 1.001 replaces the no-spritesheet request with this vaguely erotic note about "bepis" that is a reference to a man in Moonside from EarthBound who hates the food the player likes.
 Toby Fox is a fan of EarthBound, and Undertale takes inspiration from the game heavily.
-Bepis is primarily a silly mispronunciation of penis, as well as a word the developers think is silly.
+Bepis is a silly misspelling of "Pepsi", as well as a word the developers think is silly.

 The lack of any real meaning to this new text and the fact that it replaces the earlier request can be taken as permission to begin posting spritesheets, as supported by this forlorn-looking email.